AshwinDeshpande96/option_pricing/_posts/bayesian-statistics/2025-08-29-distributions.markdown

 <div id='uniform'></div>

 A uniform distribution is used for random variable whose outcomes are equally likely.
 We have an interval with the range of all possible values/outcomes $(a,b)$.
 This interval has a constant probability and 0 outisde the interval.
-If $X$ follows a poisson distribution we write $X \sim \text{Uniform}(a, b)$.
+If $X$ follows a uniform distribution we write $X \sim \text{Uniform}(a, b)$.

 A probability density function gives the relative likelihood of the random variable will have a value *near* to $x$. i.e. $P(X=x) \neq f(x)$.
 For the uniform distribution the pdf is: